cvent/custom-widgets-labs/docs/CustomWidgetsSDK.md

 ## `registration`

-For more information on methods defined under the `registration` field of cventSdk, See [Registration](./sdk/Registration.md).
+For more information on methods defined under the `registration` field of cventSdk, see [Registration](./sdk/Registration.md).